Revvity/ChemDraw-JS-Public-Examples/README.md

 A simple application that uses webpack, TypeScript and React.
 Shows how to configure Webpack to load ChemDraw JS.

+### Vanilla JavaScript

+An example of how to use the ChemDraw JS library with vanilla JavaScript and HTML5.

 ## FAQ

 ### Is there an installer for ChemDraw JS?